SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 ### Create a site collection app catalog

 > [!NOTE]
 > Before running the following script, connect to your SharePoint Online tenant using the `Connect-SPOService` cmdlet when using the SharePoint Online PowerShell.
-Also ensure, that you have a tenant app catalog created in your tenant.
+Also ensure that you have a tenant app catalog created in your tenant (Multi-geo customers will need to create a tenant app catalog for each geo they wish to use a site collection app catalog).
 If you don't, the cmdlet will fail with the following error:
 > ```text
 > Cannot invoke method or retrieve property from null object.
 Object returned by the
 > following call stack is null.
 "TenantAppCatalog